Dealing with preschool temper tantrums

 - Consider your child’s request carefully and avoid the abrupt “no.” Maybe their demands are not so outrageous.

 - Keep your child’s limits in mind and avoid activities like shopping during their naptimes or snack time.

-Most importantly, keep your cool during the tantrum and avoid screaming to let out your own frustration.
+Most importantly, keep your cool during the temper tantrum and avoid screaming to let out your own frustration.
 Remember, your job is to teach your child how to stay calm.
-Hitting and spanking doesn’t help.
+Hitting and spanking don’t help.
 It will show your child that using force and physical punishment is acceptable and can result in negative behavior in the future.

 And of course, don’t give in to your child’s tantrums.
 This will only prove to them that their tactics were effective and can be used again and again.